126.96.36.199 Claims from prisoners

 Impact on payability

 Imprisonment impacts on payability rather than qualification so that a prisoner claiming a payment under SS(Admin)Act section 35 may be qualified in spite of being in gaol.
-In particular a prisoner may qualify for JSP because of unemployment or an activity test exemption.
+In particular a prisoner may qualify for JSP because of unemployment or an exemption from mutual obligation requirements.
 However JSP is NOT payable while in prison because of an exclusion period arising from imprisonment.